-EHP Plus Provider Network
+EHP Provider Network

-The Cleveland Clinic Quality Alliance (QA) and the Aetna Select Open Access networks are the EHP Plus provider networks.
+The Cleveland Clinic Quality Alliance (QA) is the EHP provider network.
 Your EHP Identification (ID) card reflects this relationship on the front of the card.
 See page 65 in Section Five: "Administrative Information" for ID card details.